 Step 5.
 Top off with additional filtered water if needed.

 Step 7.
 Store your freshly water-glassed eggs in a dark and cool place.
+We keep ours in the basement.

 That’s all there is to it!

-Note: As you might notice from the pictures, I have also mixed the lime/water in a quart jar first and then I’ve poured it over the eggs in the half-gallon jar.
+Note: As you might notice from the pictures, I have also mixed the lime/water in a quart jar first, and then I’ve poured it over the eggs in the half-gallon jar.
 However, I prefer to just mix it right into the half-gallon jar and then add the eggs, as noted in the instructions above and in the recipe card.

 - Reduce dishes by using just the half-gallon jars, rather than measuring into a quart jar first.

-No, you cannot water glass store bought eggs.
-Store bought eggs do not have the protective “bloom” on them that is naturally protective as soon as the eggs are laid (which is why you might see homesteaders with a pile of eggs out on the countertop).
+No, you cannot water glass store-bought eggs.
+Store-bought eggs do not have the protective “bloom” on them that is naturally protective as soon as the eggs are laid (which is why you might see homesteaders with a pile of eggs out on the countertop).
 The lime solution works with the bloom to preserve the eggs.

 Can I use tap water to water glass eggs?